txthinking/zoro/README.md

 $ zoro server --listen :9999 --password password
 ```

-> More parameters: $ zoro server -h
+> More parameters: $ zoro server --help

 On local.
 Assume your remote zoro server is `1.2.3.4:9999`, your local server is `127.0.0.1:8080`, want the remote server to open port `8888`